Blog • Understanding Publishing

 ✍️ Join writing communities and attend workshops

 Nothing can replace the power of personal networking in publishing.
-To that end, consider getting involved in a writing community, where you’ll receive advice on your craft and insider tips on how to get published.
+To that end, consider getting involved in a writing group, where you’ll receive advice on your craft and insider tips on how to get published.

 And if you have the opportunity to attend a literary festival or workshop, definitely take it!
 Lots of them have talks from agents and publishing pros about how to succeed in traditional publishing, and you may even get the chance to speak to agents one-on-one.